IABTechLab/uid2docs/docs/ref-info/glossary-uid.md

 <dt><MdxJumpAnchor id="gl-bearer-token">Bearer token</MdxJumpAnchor></dt>
 <dd>A bearer token is a special string that identifies the client.
 For authentication, some UID2 endpoints require the <a href="#gl-client-key">client key</a> to be specified as a bearer token in the Authorization header of the request: for example, <a href="../endpoints/post-token-generate">POST&nbsp;/token/generate</a>.</dd>

+<dt><MdxJumpAnchor id="gl-bidstream">Bid stream</MdxJumpAnchor></dt>
+<dd>To place a request for an ad to be placed in an advertising spot, the publisher sends a bid request that includes different pieces of information, so that advertisers can bid on it, generally through an advertising exchange or DSP.
+The flow of bid request information, in both directions, is the bid stream.</dd>
+<dd>Bid stream data goes from publishers to other entities (depending on the publisher's configuration) and back to the publisher.</dd>

 </dl>